Irio5/ILP-for-Disaster-Recovery/README.md

 ## 📄 Citation

-If you use this work or code in your research, please cite our paper:
+If you would like to cite the paper:

 ```bibtex
 @inproceedings{ants2025disaster,